ofetad/HTS-notebooks/reproducibility/running_in_duke_vcm.md

 9. You will probably get one of the following warnings, depending on your browser, it is safe to ignore this

 	- *Chrome*: "Your connection is not private"
 	  1. Click *ADVANCED*
 	  2. Click *Proceed to XXXXXXX (unsafe)*, where XXXXXXX is the URL of your VM

 	- *Safari*: "This Connection Is Not Private"
 	  1. Click *Show Details*
 	  2. Click *visit this website*
+	  3. Click *Visit Website*

 	- *Firefox*: "Your connection is not secure"
 	  1. Click *ADVANCED*
 	  2. Click *Add Exception*
 	  3. Uncheck the box next to *Permanently store this exception*
 	  4. Click *Confirm Security Exception*